spryker/spryker-docs/_drafts/oryx/orchestration/app-plugins.md

 template: concept-topic-template
 ---

-# Application plugins

 When you create an Oryx Application with the `appBuilder()` function, it creates an instance of `App`.
 The `App` is a a shell that can be enhanced with (custom) plugins (`AppPlugin`).
 Plugins allow you to extend Oryx core behaviour without modifying the core code of the framework.

-There are several built-in plugins provided by the Oryx framework:
+The following built-in plugins are provided by the Oryx framework:

 - [`ComponentsPlugin`](#components-plugin)
 - [`InjectionPlugin`](#injection-plugin)